ABdroid926/Bibilog/README.md

 - Make sure you own a streamlit account
 - Add the gsheet link to streamlit secrets as "SHEET_URL"
-- fork app.py to your own github
+- fork app.py , .github/workflows & .streamlit to your own account
 - deploy it on streamlit!

+ NOTE : Bibilog was made as a part of a school project, however you are free to use,modify or share Bibilog for any personal and non-commercial usage.